Engee documentation

 Out[0]:

-As can be seen from the resulting graphs, the operation of the algorithms of this example model is identical to the original model.
+As can be seen from the graphs obtained, the operation of the algorithms of the model in this example is identical to the original one.

 Code generation and project assembly